Initiative

 About the initiative

-Mercado Pago has revolutionized the personal finance scene in Argentina by introducing a digital account tailored for individuals aged 13 to 17.
-With approval from a responsible adult, young people can now make payments using QR codes or utilize a prepaid card through their account.
-Additionally, they have the option to invest their money in a Common Investment Fund, overseen by the financial services ecosystem BIND.
+Mercado Pago has transformed the personal finance landscape in Argentina and Brazil by launching digital accounts for teenagers aged 13 to 17.
+These accounts, opened with prior consent from a responsible adult, let young people make payments using QR codes or prepaid cards.
+In Argentina, the money can also be invested in a Mutual Investment Fund, managed and supervised by the BIND financial services ecosystem.

 Financial education for Latin American youth